 Health Indicator Report of EMS Response Time

 Timely emergency service response can save lives of patients with life-threatening conditions such as severe injury, stroke, and cardiac arrest.
-The time from dispatch to arrival on the scene is an important measure of the capacity of the state Emergency Medical Services system to respond to calls for assistance.
+The time from unit dispatched to arrival on the scene is an important measure of the capacity of the state Emergency Medical Services system to respond to calls for assistance.

 NotesExcludes canceled EMS responses.
 Excludes inter-facility transfers.
 Excludes response times that are negative, zero, or greater than 60 minutes. [[br]] Sub-Frontier: <2 persons/sq mile. [[br]] Frontier: >=2 and <6 persons/sq mile. [[br]] Rural: >=6 and <100 persons/sq mile. [[br]] Urban: >=100 persons/sq mile.
 Data from 2016 was updated to include information on all Salt Lake County EMS agencies that was excluded prior.
 Data for 2016 was updated to reflect the population descriptions for counties that the Office of Primary Care and Rural Health uses.
 These descriptions no long include "sub-frontier".